sshayzz/sshayzz.github.io/README.md

-# Shahyar Anfaz's GitHub Portfolio!

-This portfolio contains all projects coded entirely or partly by Shahyar Anfaz.
+### This portfolio contains all projects coded entirely or partly by Shahyar Anfaz.
 Collaborations will reference the other authors.
 ---

 ## Featured Projects